-In May 2022, New Mexico submitted amendment NM.017.06.01, to implement temporary economic recovery payments to Medically Fragile waiver providers for eligible HCBS expenditures through available American Rescue Plan Act (ARPA) of 2021, Section 9817 funding.
+In May 2022, New Mexico submitted amendment NM.017.06.01, to implement a tiered economic recovery payment for Supports Waiver providers through funding available through the American Rescue Plan Act (ARPA) of 2021, Section 9817.
 The economic recovery payments were phased over a period of 3 years at increments of 15%, 10%, and 5%.
-Amendment NM.017.06.01, implemented the 10% and 5% increases to provider rates respectively over waiver years 2 and 3.
-HSD has submitted an Appendix K to operationalize the 10% and 5% increases for applicable timeframes.
-The temporary increases will be authorized for the duration of the Appendix K authority or until the applicable rates are approved through the base waiver, whichever comes first.
-Additionally, the temporary increases will be operationalized and remain in effect as long as there is available ARPA funding.
-An Appendix K was submitted to CMS in February 2022 to implement 15% increase to provider rates for waiver year 1 of the Medically Fragile waiver.
+Amendment NM.025.00.01, implemented the 10% and 5% increase to provider rates respectively over waiver years 2 and 3.
+An Appendix K was submitted to CMS in February 2022 to implement ii.
+Factor D' Derivation.
+The estimates of Factor D' for each waiver year are included in Item J-1.
+The basis of these estimates is as follows: